upendrabhattarai/Long_read_genome_assembly/README.md

 ## 1. Basecaling (Guppy)
-We sequenced the genome using minion with out live basecalling.
+We sequenced the genome using minion without live basecalling.
 So we are going to use guppy (v5.0.7) on GPU (In Nesi) for basecalling, we will use disable_qscore_filtering becasue we don't want to separate reads based on their quality scores in to pass and fail folders instead get all the fastq files in one folder and then decide on quality filtering.

+Here is the script to [run](guppy.sl)

 ```
-#!/bin/bash -e

-#SBATCH --job-name=guppy
-#SBATCH --account=uoo02752
-#SBATCH --time=10:00:00
-#SBATCH --partition=gpu         # guppy runs faster in gpu partition in nesi, than other partition
-#SBATCH --gres=gpu:1            # some configuration for gpu partition, that i don't understand, suggested by nesi support
-#SBATCH --mem=6G                # memory 6gb
-#SBATCH --ntasks=4              # ntask set to 4
-#SBATCH --cpus-per-task=1       # cpu per task set to 1
-#SBATCH --output=%x-%j.out      # %x gives job name and %j gives job number, this is slurm output file
-#SBATCH --error=%x-%j.err       # similar slurm error file
-#SBATCH --mail-type=ALL
-#SBATCH --mail-user=bhaup057@student.otago.ac.nz

-module load ont-guppy-gpu/5.0.7
-guppy_basecaller -i path/to/fast5/files -s ./ --flowcell FLO-MIN106 --kit SQK-LSK109 --num_callers 4 -x auto --recursive --trim_barcodes --disable_qscore_filtering
+sbatch guppy.sl
 ```
 ## 2. Checking the quality of our data (pycoQC)
 We can check the quality of our data using pycoQC, we can install it using miniconda, lets activate our miniconda using `conda activate` from `miniconda2/bin` directory